ladyd252/bad-baby/_drafts/honey-apple-loaf-cake.md

     2. Add cinnamon, cardamom, and ginger to pan and toast for 30 seconds.
 ---

 One of my favorite go to cake recipes is this [olive and summer fruit cake from Williams Sonoma.](https://blog.williams-sonoma.com/olive-oil-cake-with-summer-fruit-recipe/){: target="_blank" rel="noopener"}&nbsp;I came across this recipe a couple of years ago, and I've made it with many variations and sizes, such as little personal cakes blueberry olive oil cakes that are \*delicious\*.
-This cake has so much flavor, is so moist, and can be customized with whatever fruit you have on hand.
-You can pair it with a little whipped cream, yogurt, or mascarpone, or keep it simple with a dusting of powdered sugar… It's definitely now a staple in my toolbox.
+This recipe is definitely now a staple in my toolbox.
 But what does that have to do with this recipe?
 Well, this past week I was thinking about making a dessert for Rosh Hashana, the Jewish new year, and I started thinking about making a honey apple cake - two traditional foods for the holiday.
 I also for some reason got in my head that I wanted to use a loaf pan for this cake - perhaps because it felt a little more casual since this year celebrations are much smaller due to social distancing.

 ![](/uploads/dsc-0995.jpg){: width="4928" height="3264"}